schuchert/schuchert.github.io/_posts/2026-04-16-TheIChingEngine.md

 ## How It Works

 Press the button below to generate a hexagram (1-64).
-The system automatically determines if a second hexagram appears (representing transformation or change lines) based on a secondary roll (if the roll is 2-5, a transformation hexagram appears).
+The system automatically determines if a second hexagram appears (representing transformation or change lines) based on a secondary 1D6 roll (if the roll is 2-6, a transformation hexagram appears).

-Currently, hexagrams 1, 2, 3, 11, and 12 have full interpretations.
-The remaining hexagrams use template language that captures the general principles.
-Over time, these can be expanded with specific interpretations.

 ## Generate Your Hexagram